thomazbastiaanssen/kronos/README.md

 kronos output to rapidly produce figures that convey important information for circadian rhythms:

-1.  `gg_kronos_circle(output)` generates a plot showing the acrophase and amplitude of the predicted curve, allowing the reader to rapidly access summary data regarding variables of interest, and to compare the summary data between groups in more complex models.At baseline, non-significant outcome measures are presented using dashed lines.
+1.  `gg_kronos_circle()` generates a plot showing the acrophase and amplitude of the predicted curve, allowing the reader to rapidly access summary data regarding variables of interest, and to compare the summary data between groups in more complex models.At baseline, non-significant outcome measures are presented using dashed lines.
-2.  `gg_kronos_sinusoid(output)` generates a x-y plot showing the outcome variable across the defined period.
+2.  `gg_kronos_sinusoid()` generates a x-y plot showing the outcome variable across the defined period.
 These graphs are useful for visualising the differences between specific timepoints assessed.

 ``` r
 gg_kronos_circle(output)